Deena

 Deena is a given name that is mainly feminine, but sometimes masculine.

-Deena is a name of Hebrew origin, meaning 'valley'.
+Deena is a name of Hebrew origin, meaning 'judged', 'justified', or 'vindicated'.
 It is a feminine name that is often used as a short form of the name Dinah.
 The name Deena is often associated with the biblical character Dinah, daughter of Jacob and Leah.
+Despite what multiple sources say, there is no record of the name Deena meaning “valley”.